yasharora102/CineBot/README.md

 ## 📌 Introduction
-This is a python telegram bot challenge.
+This is a python telegram bot challenge for Praveshan 2022.

 ## 🏃‍ Getting Started
 - Fork this repository and then clone it.